 Watch the the full episode of “Horse Riding in Slovenia”

-Watch the Full Episode below and be sure to SHARE it with your friends and give it two thumbs up!
+Be sure to SHARE it with your friends and give it two thumbs up.
+We’d appreciate that!

 You want more?
 See the all the other episodes of the Equestrian Adventuresses documentary series!

 On my mission to see every country in the world, I of course had Slovenia on my radar.
 When the opportunity arose to ride horses in this magical country, I didn’t hesitate before jumping on the next flight.
 Luckily for me I had a group of adventuresses joining me on the expedition and I was excited to share this trip with others.